Mount Ulla Township, Rowan County, North Carolina: Revolutionary Era

 The history of slavery in this part of the county is not well researched.
 There were fewer black residents in Western part of North Carolina than the east, but both slave and free black appear in the records from the 1750s.
 Abel Cowan of Wood Grove Plantation near Bear Poplar owned 36 slaves in 1840.
 There were records that one of the founding fathers of Back Creek Presbyterian Church, John Barr, owned two slaves on his plantation.

 Throughout the summer of 1868 conservative political clubs started to spring up in Western Rowan and in Mount Ulla in particular to combat Radical Republicans of the Reconstruction Era.

 Demographics

 Population

 According to 2010 US Census Bureau Profile of General Population and Housing Characteristics, there were 2,525 people residing in 28125 zip code area.
 Twenty-five and a half percent of residents are ages 0–19.
 Citizens over 65 years of age comprise 14.9 percent of the population.
 The median age of a Mount Ulla community resident was around 42 years.
 Male population was 51% vs 49% female.
 Close to 63% of households are husband and wife families.

 White residents make up almost 96% of the population, Black - around 2%, Hispanic/Latino - almost 2%.

 Eighty percent of residents have at least completed high school.
-Fifteen percent of residents have received bachelor degree or higher.
+Fifteen percent of residents have received bachelor's degree or higher.